top of page

 To test her new understanding, Mary conjures up a long lost object, showing the others that they can have influence, if they focus their attention.
 But when they hear the cries of children at the border, the different ideas about how to respond, threaten to tear their community apart.

-Varina’s insensitive responses to Covid and the murder of George Floyd threaten Mary’s resolve, but help arrives in the form of Harriet Hemings, Jefferson’s daughter.
+Varina’s insensitive response to the murder of George Floyd threaten Mary’s resolve, but help arrives in the form of Harriet Hemings, Jefferson’s daughter.
 Patsy is predictably distraught to see Harriet and continues to deny her father’s paternity.
 But when Varina uses old racist tropes to discredit Harriet, it is Varina–and her husband’s legacy–that suffer most.
 As Mary reports on the toppling of the Jefferson Davis statue in Richmond, Varina loses her footing, too, and Harriet shows her the door.

 Eleanor arrives to influence the outcome of the January 6th insurrection while Patsy, finally, has an honest reckoning with her family’s past.
 Mary is now ready to leave for her new “life” as a helper.
 The remaining First Ladies look forward to welcoming Sally to their group.
 But Sally is in no hurry to join them.
 Or is she?